nicolasduminil/50-shades-of-rest/classic/README.md

 antipattern.

-The unit test class `TestCurrentTimeResouirceJakartaClient`, located in the `classic` directory of the GitHyb repository, illustrates the basics of this API:
+The unit test class `TestCurrentTimeResouirceJakartaClient`, located in the `classic` directory of the GitHub repository, illustrates the basics of this API:

     @QuarkusTest
     @TestInstance(TestInstance.Lifecycle.PER_CLASS)